Deaftone/Deaftone/README.md

 </div>

 # Overview

-A cross-platform open source music collection server and streamer.
-Leaving Subsonic in the past and starting fresh with a new design and new API
-Currently in active development
+Deaftone is a lightweight, cross-platform, open-source music server and streamer designed to make it easy to manage and listen to your music collection.
+Built using Rust, Axum, and SeaORM, Deaftone offers a modern and fast alternative to older, more bloated music servers like Subsonic.
+With its streamlined design and user-friendly API, Deaftone makes it easy to access your music library from anywhere, on any device.

+Deaftone is currently in active development, with a focus on building out its core functionality and adding new features based on user feedback.
+Stay tuned for updates and new releases as we continue to improve and refine the platform.

 # Perfomance
 Currently scans 34,000 songs in ~14 mins.
 My testing is done on a USB Desktop HDD 3TB seagate over USB3.

 # Features
 * Ability to handle the largest of music collections
-* Very low system resource usage
-* Multi-platform.
-Currently building for macOS, Windows, Linux, Arm and Armhf
+* Cross-platform compatibility, with support for Windows, macOS, and Linux
+* Simple, user-friendly API for easy integration with third-party applications
+* Efficient, low-overhead architecture designed for fast performance and low resource usage
+* Support for a wide range of audio formats, including FLAC, MP3, Ogg, and more
+* Advanced features like playlists, automatic metadata scrapping, and more

 # Roadmap
 * Built-in metadata scrapping of sources such as MusicBrainz, LastFM and AllMusic